14th Street–Union Square station: Later years

+1940s to 1970s

-The city government took over the BMT's operations on June 1, 1940, and the IRT's operations on June 12, 1940.
+The city government took over the BMT's operations on June 1, 1940, and the IRT's operations on June 12.
 In September 1945, the New York City Club presented a proposal for improving service on the IRT Lexington Avenue Line.
 The 14th Street–Union Square station on the IRT line would have been relocated about 500 ft northward, requiring the closure of the 18th Street station.
 Since the plan entailed having local trains terminate at 14th Street instead of at City Hall, the local platforms would be rebuilt at a lower level, with a crossover next to the station.
 In addition, all local trains would be lengthened from six to ten cars.
+This plan was not implemented.
+The transfer between the IRT and BMT platforms was placed inside fare control on July 1, 1948.
+As part of a pilot program, the BOT installed three-dimensional advertisements at the Union Square station in late 1948.
+The BOT studied the feasibility of building an underpass from the station to the eastern side of Union Square East at 15th Street in January 1949, and Loft Inc. opened a candy store in the BMT mezzanine that April.